davetron5000/wtf-is-a-webpack/markdown/testing.md

 And wouldn't you know it, it works!

-!SH $(yarn bin)/karma start spec/karma.conf.js  --single-run
+!SH $(yarn bin)/karma start spec/karma.conf.js  --single-run --no-color

 I'm not going to lie, I was not expecting this to work at all, especially with this fairly minimal amount of configuration.
-While it's not ergonomic or developer-friendly, it does work, and it was easy enough to figure out just be reading documentation.
+While it's not ergonomic or developer-friendly, it does work, and it was easy enough to figure out just by reading documentation.
 Take that Medium thinkpieces!

 Before we move on, let's wrap this up into a script inside `package.json`, because typing all this out sucks.